Note: Scroll to the bottom for a DIY Cayenne Face Mask recipe.

 I must admit.
 I like spicy food.
 If you're familiar with the Apple Rose Beauty story you know that it was named after two women caught in the web of human trafficking who I met in Thailand.
 I loved meeting Apple and Rose but another reason I fell in love with Thailand was their abundance of spicy, flavorful foods.
 In many places where spicy food is common, like the Caribbean and South America, the key ingredient is the spice, Cayenne.
 However, did you know that Cayenne doesn't just add flavor to foods, but it also has healing properties?
 In fact, in the U.S. Cayenne played an important role in Native American medicine for many years.

 Put cayenne to the test for your acne and acne scars.
-You can try a generous sample of our organic skin care's cayenne cleanser in our basic skincare kit for $10.
-You will also receive a $10 coupon that you can use to purchase the full-size product if you like it.
-So the sample kit is essentially free!
+You can try a generous sample of our organic skin care's cayenne cleanser in our basic skincare kit.
+You will also receive a $10 coupon that you can use on a future purchase!

 Prince of Spices